Quick Facts About Buying a Used Car

 How Much Does a Used Car Cost?

-The vAuto Live Market View data, analyzed by Cox Automotive, shows that the average used car listing price was $25,512 at the start of July, with an average mileage of 73,003.
-The average list price ticked up slightly, by 1%, compared with last year.
+The vAuto Live Market View data, analyzed by Cox Automotive, shows that the average used car listing price was $25,945 at the start of November, up from the revised $25,889 at the beginning of October and up 2% compared to a year ago.

 If not paying in cash, consumers buying a used car need to finance their purchase.
 Consumer car loan interest rates have remained high during the past several years, making it harder to afford a used car.
 Use our car affordability calculator to see what you can buy within your budget.

-According to the vAuto data, nearly 2.2 million used vehicles were available for sale at the beginning of July, which is about the same as last year and in June.
+According to the vAuto data, nearly 2.26 million used vehicles were available for sale at the beginning of November, which is about 2% higher than a year ago and 1% higher than the 2.23 million in early October.
 If you are in the market for a used car right now, narrow your search by filtering your results to see cars for sale by owner, at a dealership, or those in a certain price range.

-Data show that sales of certified pre-owned (CPO) vehicles decreased slightly month over month in June, though they are down nearly 4% year over year, as there were fewer sales days.
-CPO vehicles are usually lower-mileage cars in excellent condition that are sold with the backing of the manufacturer.
-With an extra warranty, certified pre-owned vehicles can be a good deal, especially if there’s special financing and low down payments that go along with the car.
+Data show that sales of certified pre-owned (CPO) vehicles increased 7.5% month-over-month in October and were up 2.6% year-over-year.
+CPO vehicles are typically lower-mileage cars in excellent condition, sold with the manufacturer’s backing.
+With an extra warranty, certified pre-owned vehicles can be a good deal, especially if they come with special financing and low down payments.

 RELATED: What Is a Certified Pre-Owned Car?